-With 52 years left to run we estimate the price of your lease extension to be between £29,500 and £34,000 as well as plus your own and the landlord's "reasonable" professional fees.
+With 53 years remaining on your lease we estimate the price of your lease extension to span between £27,600 and £31,800 as well as professional fees.

-The figure above a general guide to costs for renewing a lease, but we cannot give you the actual costs without more detailed investigations.
+The figure that we have given is a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure in the absence of detailed due diligence.
 Do not use this information in a Notice of Claim or as an informal offer.
-There are no doubt additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information without first getting professional advice.
+There are no doubt additional issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+You should not take any other action placing reliance on this information before getting professional advice.